 Failure to pay wages and overtime is a serious legal offense.
-Both federal and state law allow employees to recover the full amount of unpaid wages, and in many cases significant additional monetary penalties.
-The employer may also be required to pay the employee’s attorney’s fees and court costs, meaning that the employee is able to keep 100% of the money he has earned.
-As a result, even lawsuits for a relatively small amount of unpaid wages may often be worth bringing in court.
+Both federal and state law allow employees to recover the full amount of unpaid wages along with additional monetary penalties.
+The employer may also be required to pay attorney’s fees and court costs, meaning the employee can keep 100% of the money he has earned.
+As a result, even lawsuits for a relatively small amount of unpaid wages may be worth bringing in court.

 Full Amount of Unpaid Wages or Overtime

-Both federal and state law allow an employee to recover the full amount of unpaid wages, unpaid overtime, or unpaid minimum wage that he or she is owed.
+Federal and state law allow an employee to recover the full amount of unpaid wages, unpaid overtime, or unpaid minimum wage that he or she is owed.
 Whether the lawsuit is based on the Fair Labor Standards Act (FLSA), the Louisiana Wage Payment Act, or a breach of contract claim, the employee is entitled to be paid for all hours worked as well as any commissions, bonuses, or other payments actually earned, along with any accrued but unpaid vacation.
-In most cases, employees can recover up to three years’ back wages under the FLSA, although that may vary depending on the circumstances of the case and the specific type of claim asserted.
+In most cases, employees can recover up to three years’ back wages under the FLSA or LWPA, although that may vary depending on the circumstances of the case and the specific type of claim asserted.

 Liquidated Damages

-An employee may also recover liquidated damages, sometimes called double damages, from an employer who fails to pay the overtime or minimum wages under federal law.
-As the name suggests, this doubles the amount of money the employee receives.
-For example, if the amount of unpaid wages is $1,000, the liquidated damages penalty will be another $1,000, for a total award of $2,000.
+An employee may also recover liquidated damages, sometimes called double damages, from an employer who fails to pay the overtime or minimum wages under the FLSA.
+For example, if the amount of unpaid wages is $1,000, the liquidated damages will be another $1,000, for a total award of $2,000.

 The theory behind liquidated damages is simple.
-If an employee were only allowed to recover back wages, the employer would suffer no penalty for its wrongdoing — the employer would have had to pay those wages anyway.
-A liquidated damages award ensures that an employer feels a sting from its violation the law.
-While liquidated damages are not awarded in every case, it is safe to say that most successful FLSA claimants are entitled to liquidated damages.
+If an employee were only allowed to recover back wages, the employer would suffer no real penalty for its wrongdoing — the employer would have had to pay those wages anyway.
+Liquidated damages ensure that an employer feels a sting.
+While liquidated damages are not awarded in every case, most successful FLSA claimants recover liquidated damages.

 Attorney’s Fees

 The FLSA also requires an employer to pay a successful claimant’s reasonable attorney’s fees and costs of suit.
-In other words, an employer sued under the FLSA faces the very real possibility of paying both sides’ attorneys.
-Congress passed this law in order to make it easier for employees to recover the wages they are owed.
-Many individual employees would otherwise have difficulty paying for legal representation, but this law ensures that those fees are paid by the company who underpaid wages in the first place.
+In other words, an employer faces the very real possibility of paying both sides’ attorneys.
+Congress passed this provision to make it easier for employees to recover the wages they are lawfully owed.
+Many individual employees would otherwise have difficulty paying for an attorney.
+This law ensures that those fees are paid by the company who underpaid wages in the first place.

 Penalties for Failure to Pay Wages on Termination

-Louisiana law imposes additional penalties if an employee’s full wages are not paid at the end of his employment.
+Louisiana law imposes additional penalties if an employee’s full wages are not paid at the end of employment.
 The Louisiana Wage Payment Act states that if an employee resigns or is terminated, the employer must pay the full amount of all wages owed by the next regular payday.
-If the employee demands payment, and the employer does not pay, the employee is entitled to receive up to 90 days’ continuing wages as a penalty for nonpayment.
-This can be a significant amount of money, and in most cases this penalty will exceed the amount of unpaid wages at issue.
-The Louisiana Wage Payment Act, like the federal FLSA, also requires employers to pay the claimant’s reasonable attorney fees.
+If the employee demands payment, and the employer does not pay, the employee is entitled to receive up to 90 days’ continuing wages as a penalty.
+This can be a significant amount of money, and in many cases the penalty exceeds the unpaid wages at issue.
+The Louisiana Wage Payment Act, like the federal FLSA, also requires employers to pay the claimant’s reasonable attorney fees and costs.

 Collective Actions